-How to Help Your Team with Burnout as a Project Manager
+How to Help Prevent Team Burnout as a Project Manager

 There are a lot of different definitions for burnout – the most popular comes from the World Health Organization, which calls it “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”